 Transfer students in their first year at Champlain must provide proof of two post-high school, full-time semesters at another higher education institution.
 This can be in the form of a transcript from the other institution or correspondence from the Registrar's Office.
 Credits or degrees obtained while still attending high school do not meet this criteria.

-If you believe you satisfactorily meet the criteria outlined above for a First-Year Parking Restriction Waiver, please complete the waiver application online.
+If you believe you satisfactorily meet the criteria outlined above for a First-Year Parking Restriction Waiver, please complete this waiver application online.

 If your waiver is approved, your information will be added to the parking permit database and you will be able to order a parking permit online at champlain.thepermitstore.com starting the first week of August.
 Permits are issued per semester, so a new permit will need to be ordered for the Spring semester starting the first week of December.
 To be re-approved for the waiver for Spring based on existing employment or medical condition, a recent pay stub or further recommendation from Office of Accessibility will be required in November.

 Parking will be in Zone 2 at 115 Lakeside Avenue.
-Some parking is available in Zone 5 for those who work past 11:00 PM at least one day per week.
-(This will be based on the work schedule information you provide in the application.)
+Some parking is available in Zone 5 for those who work past 11:00 PM at least one day per week (this will be based on the work schedule information you provide in the application) or for medical reasons.

 You will be notified of the Waiver Review Committee's decision via the email address provided at the time of application for the waiver.
 Incomplete waiver requests will not be considered.

-If you have any questions concerning the waiver process or your waiver request, please contact Nic Anderson, Champlain Transportation's Associate Director of Sustainable Transportation at email@example.com.
+If you have any questions concerning the waiver process or your waiver request, please contact Nic Anderson, Director of Transportation at email@example.com.